-The College of Pharmacy and Nutrition is pleased to announce six inductees into the new Alumni Hall of Fame for 2018.
+The College of Pharmacy and Nutrition is pleased to announce six inductees into the new Alumni Hall of Fame for 2019.
 This new initiative recognizes alumni who have made significant and sustained contributions to their profession.
-Each year a new group of inductees will be selected to be recognized for their achievements.

 Congratulations to the following inductees to the Alumni Hall of Fame who will be formally recognized at the college's awards ceremony in March 2019.